deepalchemist/crossview-semantic-alignment/README.md

 ```

 ## Evaluation
+:star2: We perform ablation study on LPR4M and compare the proposed method with SOTA on LPR4M and MovingFashion.

 ### Ablation study
-We perform ablation study on LPR4M.
 <table align="center">
     <thead>
         <tr>